simrenbasra/Sign_Lingual/README.md

 ### Proposed Solution

-In this project, I will use the following three models to tackle this problem and will conduct a comparison to see which model performs best:
+In this project, I will use the following five approaches to tackle this problem and will conduct a comparison to see which model performs best:

     - Logistic Regression
     - Logistic Regression with Feature Extraction
     - Convolutional Neural Network (CNN)
+    - VGG(16) [Tranfer Learning]
+    - ResNet(50) [Tranfer Learning]

 To begin my analysis I will use MNIST dataset which is clean dataset where every image is centered and there is little 'noise'.
 I will then augment this data using Keras to see how each model performs when noise is introduced.

 On building my models, I will attempt to uncover how each model 'learns' which features are key identifiers for specific classes (letters).

-To conclude, I will assess the performance of each of these models and assess which letters the models misclassify the most and why.
-I will also identify which model handles data augmentation the best and see if these results differ from non-augmented data.
+To conclude, I will assess the performance of each of these models using data from the real world.

 ### Dataset Description
+Working with two datasets:

+    1. MNIST Sign Langauge dataset from openml
-1400 images for each letter in alphabet, there is no image data for letters j and z as they are moving sign (not image).
+        - 1400 images for each letter in alphabet, there is no image data for letters j and z as they are moving sign (not image).

+    2. Real World Images
+        - Images I have captured using teachable machine

 ### Organization

 #### Repository

+* `app`
+    - streamlit python file used as a demo for my project
+    - demo uses fine tuned VGG model to make predictions

 * `data`
     - contains link to copy of the dataset (stored in a publicly accessible Google Drive folder)
-    - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)

 * `model`
-    - joblib dump of final model / model object
+    - pikled files of all models

 * `notebooks`
     - contains all final notebooks involved in the project
     - notebooks are broken up into sub folders:

         - data processing: Loading and processing of MNIST data Data augmentation of MNIST data
         - logistic regression: Basic logistic regression model